samikshamodi/CacheMapping/README.md

 After every valid command, the entire cache will be printed.
 In case of a MISS, it will print address not found and will update the cache table with the new dataset.
 In case of a replacement, it will also print the address by which the block will be replaced.

+## Logic
+Cache HIT - When requested data is found in the cache Cache MISS - When requested data is not found in the cache Caches are of 3 types
+- Direct Mapped Cache
+- Fully Associative Cache
+- Set Associative Cache

+Write Policy - Write Through (Hence Dirty Bit is always 0)

+Replacement Policy - LRU (Least Recently Used)

+### Direct Mapped Cache
+Definitions

+Tag - distinguishes one cache memory block from another

+Index - identifies the cache block

+Offset - points to desired data in the cache block

+Instruction Breakdown

+Each of the address of read or write instruction is broken into three parts: Tag, Index and Offset

+Tag bits = Address bits - Index bits - Offset bits

+Index bits = log​ 2​ (No of Cache Lines)

+Offset bits = log​ 2​ (Block Size in bytes)